MichaelaPolaskova/english-for-designers/01-alternative-text/index.md

 ![Placeholder for alt text.](polaskova.png)

-My letter L is full of colorful people without faces and any details
+My letter L is full of illustrated colorful people without faces and any details.